martinlukk/martinlukk-dotcom/content/_index.md

 action_label: Read My CV &rarr;
 action_link: "/cv.html"
 action_type: text
-description: "I am a sociologist who studies the political consequences of economic inequality.
-My research investigates how the dramatic growth in income and wealth inequality in industrialized countries since the 1980s has shaped political life in three key areas: identity, voting, and social welfare.
-This work contributes to scholarship in  political sociology, inequality and stratification, social policy, digital sociology, and health and illness.
+description: "I am a sociologist studying politics, economic inequality, and the internet.
+I am particularly interested in how income inequality shapes conceptions about national belonging, how attitudes about the nation affect support for radical-right parties, and how novel digital solutions to financing individual welfare needs reproduce economic inequality.
+This work contributes to scholarship in political sociology, digital sociology, inequality and stratification, social policy, and health and illness.

 <br><br>I am an author of the forthcoming book [_GoFailMe: The Unfulfilled Promise of Digital Crowdfunding_](https://www.sup.org/books/title/?id=30793) (Stanford University Press), written with Erik Schneiderhan.<br><br>"